 People that don’t have migraines or people trying to understand if they have a migraine may ask, “What does a migraine feel like?”
-We compiled answers to this question from a doctor, artists, and students with migraine to help explain how a migraine feels.
+We asked students with migraine to answer this question and also got a perspective from a neurologist.

 The Doctor’s Perspective on What a Migraine Feels Like

 Just about everybody has experienced a headache at some point in their life, but a migraine is different because of the additional symptoms.
 So, what does a migraine feel like?
 Here is how a doctor explains it.

 “I’ve seen countless migraine patients in my clinic,” said Dr. Bradley Katz, a neuro-ophthalmologist and researcher at the University of Utah.
 “A migraine attack is already a very bad headache and the associated neurologic symptoms that accompany an attack really make it so much worse than just a tension type headache.”